Azure Databricks for Scala developers

 Clusters and libraries

-Azure Databricks Compute provides compute management for clusters of any size: from single node clusters up to large clusters.
+Azure Databricks compute provides compute management for clusters of any size: from single node clusters up to large clusters.
 You can customize cluster hardware and libraries according to your needs.
 Data scientists generally begin work either by creating a cluster or using an existing shared cluster.
 Once you have access to a cluster, you can attach a notebook to the cluster or run a job on the cluster.

 - For small workloads which only require single nodes, data scientists can use single node compute for cost savings.